 - Making an e-commerce application concept

 - Defining the scope of possible solutions, overall work and team members required to develop the planned functionality

 - Describing eventual changes, predicting possible risks and ways to mitigate them

 All of these are articulated in a Project Scope Statement.
 This is a fundamental document for the entire backend development process.
 It helps to:

 - Provide best match of the client’s goals and expectations with the final result

 - Set up a clear e-commerce app structure and avoid particular mistakes like using excess integrations or missing some necessary ones

-A Project Scope Statement gives all backend development process members a “helicopter view” and the same understanding of what should and will be done at the next stages.
+A Project Scope Statement gives all backend development process members a “helicopter view” and the same understanding of what should and will be done at the next prods.
 Besides, the architect helps establish a scalable environment for post-launch changes we’ve mentioned before.

 In addition, a quality architecture makes it far easier to onboard the client’s in-house team in case of handing the project over to them.